lavaeater/suburban-commando/README.md

 ### Enemies hearing players shooting
 This means handling "interrupts" from sensors and such, much like what we had.

-### Fucking TOWERS, man
-What do I even mean?
-I mean that we can build and place towers, somewhere on the playing field.
-The towers.

 ## Level 2
 But what should be the point of level 2?